 Understanding the Determinants of Analyst Target Price Forecasts

-Keywords: target price forecasts, financial analysts, forecast errors, market efficiency
+Keywords: target price forecasts, risk, growth, forecast errors, stock volatility, predictable bias, financial analysts, incentives, implied return, future return, market efficiency

 JEL Classification: M40, M41, G14

 Suggested Citation: Suggested Citation